seal331/hidens-website/README.md

 This is the source code to my personal website, which you can find at https://hiden.pw.
 Because why not.

-See [RUNNING.md](/RUNNING.md) for details on running the server.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for details on how you could help out.

-Please file any bugs you find in the Issues tab of this repository,  or contact me using the provided info [here](https://hiden.pw/about/contact), so I can more easily find and fix them.